 - Try with strawberries, blueberries or even fresh cherries

 Tips and tricks

 - Using vegetable or canola oil instead of butter makes the muffins super moist.
 It gives them that soft and cake like center.

 - DO NOT over mix the batter.
 This can lead to a very dry and rubbery muffin.

 - Don't bake for more than 20 minutes at a time.

-How to store muffins?
+How do I these store muffins?

 Muffins are pretty easy to store.
 Line an airtight container with paper towel.
 Line muffins on top of the paper towel and then layer another paper towel on top.
 This will allow the muffins to become less soggy.
 Store for up to 4 days at room temperature.